Top Skills Every Civil Engineer Must Have

 Essential Tools

-• Primavera P6 or MS Project for project scheduling
+• Primavera P6 or MS Project: Project scheduling, resource allocation, and timeline tracking.

 Case Study